Are analog synths really better than vsts?

 <5 mins

 While many claim that analog synths have unparalleled warmth and depth compared to their digital counterparts, the gap is closing fast.
+Before we get into direct comparisons, let’s first take a little trip back in time.

 The battle between analog and digital synths first properly kicked off commercially in 1983, with the release of the Yamaha DX7.